psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

     request_cpus   = 1
     request_memory = 4000

-``initial_dir`` declares where condor will ``cd`` to when starting your job.
-If you're using relative paths in your ``.submit`` or in scripts executed by your job, those paths will all be relative to this starting directory.
+``initial_dir`` is the directory that condor will ``cd`` to when starting your job.
+If you're using relative paths in your ``.submit`` or in scripts executed by your job, those paths are relative to this starting directory.

 .. code::